ehubbell/vite-plugin-yalc/README.md

 # Overview
- A yalc plugin for Vite library projects.
+ A yalc plugin for Vite-based library projects.

 ## Prerequisites
 - Node